andremacola/sublime-PHP_CBF/README.md

 PHP_CBF for Sublime Text 3/4
 ========================================

-This is a lightweight ST Package to fix your php files with [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) command `phpcbf`.
+This is a lightweight ST Package to fix your php files with [PHP Codebeautifier](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Fixing-Errors-Automatically) aka `phpcbf`.
 It is based on the original [PHP_CodeSniffer](https://github.com/andremacola/sublime-PHP_CodeSniffer) package without the `phpcs`.

 The advantage of this plugin is that it acts directly in the Sublime Text buffer, avoiding file reloading thus being faster.